idoshahar96-sudo/brain-bleed-algorithm-evaluation/README.md

-# Brain Bleed Algorithm Evaluation
+# Brain Bleed Detection and Evaluation

-Data exploration and performance evaluation of three AI algorithms for detecting intracranial hemorrhage (brain bleeds) on CT scans, deployed across two hospital sites.
-Structured for three audiences: **ML/Algo** (classification performance and error patterns), **Product** (how findings should change the workflow), and **Ops** (runtime, latency, site-level operational gaps).
+Data exploration and performance evaluation of three AI algorithms for detecting intracranial hemorrhage (brain bleeds) on CT scans, deployed across two hospital sites, each split into two patient departments (emergency vs. regular hospitalization).
+This project compares the three algorithms and concludes with recommendations for three audiences: **ML/Algo** (classification performance and error patterns), **Product** (how findings should change the workflow), and **Ops** (runtime, latency, site-level operational gaps).